phuongwj/Telemed-Consult-Messages-Backend-System/README.md

     ### Option 2: Using `docker-compose.yaml`

+    **Note:** This option will provide the same result as Option 1, but much simpler.

-    1. Open the fil named `docker-compose.yaml` in your code editor.
+    1. Open the file named `docker-compose.yaml` in your code editor.
     2. Look for **Run All Services** button at the top of the `services:` section.
     3. Click that button to build and start both containers automatically.

-    **Note:** This option will provide the same result as Option 1, but much simpler.
+    You should see this at the end in your terminal, indicating that the two containers are up and running.

+    ```
+    [+] Running 4/4
+    ✔ db                                   Built                        0.0s
+    ✔ app                                  Built                        0.0s
+    ✔ Container preseeded-postgres-db      Started                      0.8s
+    ✔ Container express-app                Started                      0.4s
+    ```

 ### 3. Couple of Notes for Managing Your Local Database